kurtextrem/instant-smart-quotes/README.md

 - **Special Symbols**: Copyright (©), trademark (™), and registered (®) from (c), (tm), (r)
 - **Space Normalization**: Multiple spaces reduced to single space, unless those at the beginning of a line.
 Trailing whitespaces at line ends are trimmed.
 - **Ellipses** (…) from three dots

-### Manual Formatting

-- **Right-Click Context Menu**: Right-click in any text field, textarea, or contentEditable element and select “Format Typography” to:
-  - Format selected text only (if you have text selected)
-  - Format entire field (if no selection)
-  - Apply all typography rules at once to existing text

-### Controls & Settings

 - **Quick Controls**: Enable/disable and change language from toolbar
 - **Per-Site Settings**: All settings saved per page and synced across devices
 - **Code-Aware**: Text in `backticks` and ```code blocks``` ignored